Airport safety and security

 Staff may ask you to answer some simple security questions regarding your baggage.
 You are obliged to answer these questions correctly.
 In addition, your bags will be x-rayed and may be searched by hand.
 The x-ray machines in use at this airport do not harm film.
 You may not carry offensive or imitation weapons.
 Please remove all toy and replica guns (plastic or metal), catapults, household cutlery, knives with blades of any length, letter openers, razor blades (both open bladed and safety razors), tradesmen’s tools, darts, scissors, knitting needles, sporting bats and clubs from your cabin baggage and place in your hold baggage.
 Hypodermic syringes must also be removed from cabin baggage unless required for genuine medical reasons.

+Check with your carrier what time you need to check in before your flight.
 You are advised to proceed to the departure lounge as soon as you have checked in.
 There are flight information display screens throughout the terminal to assist you.
 Boarding cards must be displayed in order to obtain access to the departure area.
 All passengers are subject to normal security screening by carefully trained male and female staff.
 It is a condition of boarding that you allow yourself to be subject to such search as necessary to satisfy the regulations in force at any time.
 Once in the departure lounge you may not return to check-in or arrivals unless you have permission from the airline or security staff.